Preserve and honor the history of past generations while providing a place for learning and reflection for generations to come.

 Hillsboro, OR 97123

-On June 17, 2014, the City Council adopted the Pioneer Cemetery Master Plan, which outlines general history and future projects for the site, located at 1601 SW Baseline Street.
+On June 17, 2014, the City Council adopted the Pioneer Cemetery Master Plan, which outlines general history and future projects for the site.

 On May 24, 2012, the City of Hillsboro formally unveiled an entrance sign.
 Designed by local craftsman, Dan Leuthold of Daniel’s Iron Design, the wrought iron entry gate welcomes visitors and, at the same time, honors this historic place.
 In addition to the new entrance way, a kiosk was also installed to invite visitors to learn more through a display of maps and general information.
 The entrance sign and kiosk was funded in part by a $4,000 grant from the Oregon Commission on Historic Cemeteries and the Oregon Parks and Recreation Department.
 Additional costs have been covered in a shared effort by the Hillsboro Parks and Recreation Department and the City Manager's Office.

 The Pioneer Cemetery is featured in three episodes of Tualatin Valley Community Television's Hidden Cemeteries of Washington County.
-The cemetery is mentioned at 4:45 into this video and at 4:58 in this video and throughout this video.
+The cemetery is mentioned at 4:45 into Confederate Soldiers episode, at 4:58 in the Sheriffs of Washington County episode and throughout the Murder or Suicide episode.

 For a copy of the Pioneer Cemetery Master Plan, contact the City Recorder's Office using the information listed at the bottom of the page.